 What do I need for my TAP class?

 She: Beginners: Black patent leather tie up tap shoes.
-Beige tap shoes (any style), beige tights.
+Intermediate/Advanced: Black tap shoes (any style), beige tights.
 You may choose any of the following to wear for class, but remember that your midriff must be covered as well as your legs (tights or other) dark bodysuit, bike shorts, leggings, long tank top.
 Ensure whatever you wear is stretchy and comfortable to move in, without restriction.
 Also, no prints on your leggings.